Ugo5738/swimbuddz-backend/ARCHITECTURE.md

 ## 1. High-Level Overview

-The backend is a **Python monorepo** composed of:
+The backend uses a **microservices architecture** where each domain service runs as an independent process:

 1. **Shared libraries (`libs/`)** – common configuration, database access, and authentication helpers.
-2. **Domain services (`services/`)** – each encapsulates a core SwimBuddz domain:
+2. **Domain services (`services/`)** – each runs as a standalone FastAPI application:
-   - `identity_service`: links Supabase users to SwimBuddz members and roles.
-   - `members_service`: member registration and profiles.
+   - `members_service` (Port 8001): member registration and profiles.
-   - `sessions_service`: all swim sessions and events (Yaba, Sunfit, meetups, trips, etc.).
+   - `sessions_service` (Port 8002): all swim sessions and events.
-   - `attendance_service`: session sign-ins, ride-share options, pool lists, attendance history.
+   - `attendance_service` (Port 8003): session sign-ins, ride-share, pool lists.
-   - `communications_service`: announcements / noticeboard.
+   - `communications_service` (Port 8004): announcements / noticeboard.
-   - `academy_service`: structured learning programs and enrolments.
-   - `payments_service`: payment records and status (manual first, gateways later).
+   - `payments_service` (Port 8005): payment records and status.
-   - `gateway_service`: API gateway / backend-for-frontend (BFF) for client apps.
+   - `gateway_service` (Port 8000): **API Gateway** that proxies requests to domain services via HTTP.
 3. **MCP server (`mcp/`)** – `swimbuddz_core_mcp` exposes high-level tools to AI agents.
 4. **Migrations (`alembic/`)** – Alembic manages the Postgres schema.

+### Architecture Pattern

+The **Gateway Service** acts as the single entry point for clients and **proxies HTTP requests** to the appropriate domain service.
+This provides:

+- **Independent scaling** - Scale high-traffic services separately
+- **Fault isolation** - Service failures don't crash the entire system
+- **Independent deployment** - Deploy services separately
+- **Clear boundaries** - Enforced separation of concerns

+Each domain service is a complete FastAPI application with its own endpoints, models, and business logic.
+Services communicate via HTTP when needed, typically through the Gateway.

 ---